JugalGajjar/MalCodeAI-AI-Powered-Malicious-Code-Detection/README.md

 2. **Code Understanding:** `deepseek-coder-1.3b-instruct` generates a description of the code, which is then compared with the user’s description using `gtr-t5-large` for semantic similarity.
 3. **Code Splitting:** The system extracts independent code components using program slicing and AST-based analysis.
 4. **Security Analysis:** Each component is assigned a robustness score based on static and AI-powered security analysis.
-5. **Detailed Security Report:** Components scoring below 5 undergo further checks to detect potential malicious behavior and recommend fixes.
+5. **Detailed Security Scrutiny:** Components scoring below 5 undergo further checks to detect potential malicious behavior and recommend fixes.

 ---